jacbeekers/Informatica-EDC-REST-API-Samples/python/README.md

 # Informatica EDC REST-API samples using python

-contains examples for connecting to and generating attribute level lineage in EDC via python.
+Contains examples for connecting to and generating attribute level lineage in EDC via python.

 Requirements
 ------------